 - Avoiding excessive use of folders

 - Remove unnecessary punctuations from URLs

 - URLs should be clean, short and shareable

 Half of the websites are on secure HTTPs protocol since Google lunched it back in 2014.
 To make your web or blog secure you have to switch from HTTP to HTTPs.

 “According to Wikipedia: The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, and hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web.
 Hypertext is structured text that uses logical links (hyperlinks) between nodes containing text.”

-Through HTTPS (Secure Hypertext Transfer Protocol), the exchange of authorizations and transactions are protected through an additional layer known as SSL (Secure Sockets Layer) to transfer sensitive data.
+Through HTTPS (Secure Hypertext Transfer Protocol), the exchange of authorizations and transactions are protected by an additional layer known as SSL (Secure Sockets Layer) to transfer sensitive data.

 When you run an audit in Screaming Frog, you can search how many URLs are setting on HTTP and HTTPs and identify any duplicates.

-Check the SEO Ranking Factors Study by SemRush to find out more about the Https importante in ranking an website.
+Check the SEO Ranking Factors Study by SemRush to find out more about the Https importance in ranking a website.